-To refer once again to the import of what we discussed yesterday, the meaning made out is that the very existence of the adhyatma or the subjective side, and the adhibhauta or the objective side, is determined and transcended by a superior interconnecting divine principle known as adhidaiva.
+To refer once again to what we discussed yesterday, the import is that the very existence of the adhyatma or the subjective side, and the adhibhauta or the objective side, is determined and transcended by a superior interconnecting divine principle known as the adhidaiva.
 The adhidaiva is not a third principle apart from the adhyatma and the adhibhauta.
-It does not mean that the god is sitting far away from ourselves and from the world, because the principle of divinity we call God, the transcendent element, is hiddenly present on both the sides of experience—the subjective adhyatma and the objective adhibhauta—in such a manner that in bringing about an organic connection between the two terms, the subjective and the objective, the individual and the world, it not only constitutes the very stuff of the world and the stuff of the individual, but ranges far above both these principles.
+It does not mean that God is sitting far away from ourselves and from the world because the principle of divinity we call God, the transcendent element, is hiddenly present on both the sides of experience—the subjective adhyatma and the objective adhibhauta—in such a manner that in bringing about an organic connection between the two terms, the subjective and the objective, the individual and the world, it not only constitutes the very stuff of the world and the stuff of the individual, but ranges far above both these principles.

-This is the reason why great thinkers like acharyas have pointed out that the Supreme Creator is not merely an operative cause of the world and the individual, but even the material cause of the world and the individual.
-God is not merely a carpenter who makes tables and chairs in the form of the world and the individual.
-The carpenter does not enter into the table or into the chair.
-He stands outside both these manufactured items – while God, the Creative Principle, is the very wood out of which the table or chair is made, simultaneously being the carpenter also.
-God is the carpenter of the furniture we may call table and chair; He is also the wood out of which the table and chair are made.
-So He is the operative transcendent cause as well as the material cause of the world.
+This is the reason why great thinkers such as acharyas have pointed out that the Supreme Creator is not merely an operative cause of the world and the individual, but is even the material cause of the world and the individual.
+God is not like a carpenter who makes tables and chairs in the form of the world and the individual.
+The carpenter does not enter into the table or the chair, he stands outside both these manufactured items, while God, the Creative Principle, is the very wood out of which the table or chair is made, simultaneously being the carpenter also.
+God is the carpenter of the furniture we may call a table and chair; He is also the wood out of which the table and chair are made.
+So God is the operative transcendent cause as well as the material cause of the world.

 The self has to be raised, uddhared, by the higher self, is the admonition of the Gita.
 Now, which self are we going to raise by which self?
 I mentioned three selves.
 The first step would be to move from the effect to the cause.
 The later development should be taken into consideration first, and the source of it should be considered afterwards.
 The later development here is attachment to objects.